softwaytostars/goSimpleRestApi/README.md

 or run `docker-compose up` for using mongodb as datastore (you may need to create a docker network with `docker network create goapi_default --subnet 172.24.29.0/29` for example)

+## Run tests
+go test -v `go list ./... | grep -v goconvey` for running all tests except the ones in package goconvey.

+Indeed, they are behavior tests that need to be run against the server api.

+To run the behavior test, launch docker-compose , then

+`go test ./goconvey`

+## CI/CD

+The pipeline is run under gitlabci and the .gitlabci.yml is its configuration file.
+See gitlab/README.md

 ## Access to swagger api documentation